 Sensory changes can affect your lifestyle.
-You may have problems with communicating, enjoying activities, and staying involved with people.
+You may have problems communicating, enjoying activities, and staying involved with people.
 Sensory changes can lead to isolation.

-Your ears have two jobs.
+Your ears have 2 jobs.
 One is hearing and the other is maintaining balance.
 Hearing occurs after sound vibrations cross the eardrum to the inner ear.
-The vibrations are changed into nerve signals in the inner ear and carried to the brain by the auditory nerve.
+The vibrations are changed into nerve signals in the inner ear and are carried to the brain by the auditory nerve.

 Balance (equilibrium) is controlled in the inner ear.
 Fluid and small hairs in the inner ear stimulate the auditory nerve.
-This helps the brain to maintain balance.
+This helps the brain maintain balance.

 As you age, structures inside the ear start to change and their functions decline.
 Your ability to pick up sounds decreases.
 You may also have problems maintaining your balance as you sit, stand, and walk.

 Age-related hearing loss is called presbycusis.
 It affects both ears.
-Hearing may decline, especially of high-frequency sounds.
-You may also have trouble telling apart certain sounds.
-Or, you may have problems understanding others when there is background noise.
+Hearing, especially of high-frequency sounds, may decline.
+You may also have trouble telling the difference between certain sounds.
+Or, you may have problems hearing a conversation when there is background noise.
 If you are having trouble hearing, discuss your symptoms with your health care provider.
-Ways to manage hearing loss include being fitted with a hearing aid.
+One way to manage hearing loss is by getting fitted with hearing aids.

 Persistent, abnormal ear noise (tinnitus) is another common problem in older adults.
-Cause of tinnitus may include wax buildup or medicines that are harmful to the structures inside the ear.
-If you have tinnitus, talk with your health care provider about how to manage the condition.
+Causes of tinnitus may include wax buildup or medicines that damage structures inside the ear.
+If you have tinnitus, ask your health care provider how to manage the condition.

-Impacted ear wax can also cause trouble hearing and is common with increasing age.
-Impacted ear wax can be removed by your health care provider can remove impacted ear wax.
+Impacted ear wax can also cause trouble hearing and is common with age.
+Your health care provider can remove impacted ear wax.

 All of the eye structures change with aging.
-The cornea becomes less sensitive, so injuries may not be noticed.
-By the time you turn 60, your pupils decrease to about one third of the size they were when you were 20.
-The pupil may react more slowly in response to darkness or bright light.
+The cornea becomes less sensitive, so you might not notice eye injuries.
+By the time you turn 60, your pupils may decrease to about one third of the size they were when you were 20.
+The pupils may react more slowly in response to darkness or bright light.
 The lens becomes yellowed, less flexible, and slightly cloudy.
-The fat pads supporting the eyes decrease in amount and the eyes sink into their sockets.
+The fat pads supporting the eyes decrease and the eyes sink into their sockets.
 The eye muscles become less able to fully rotate the eye.

 As you age, the sharpness of your vision (

 You may be less able to tolerate glare.
-Glare such as from a shiny floor in a sunlit room can make it difficult to get around indoors.
+For example, glare from a shiny floor in a sunlit room can make it difficult to get around indoors.
 You may have trouble adapting to darkness or bright light.
-Problems with glare, brightness, and darkness means you may need to give up driving at night.
+Problems with glare, brightness, and darkness may make you give up driving at night.

 With aging, the gel-like substance (vitreous) inside your eye starts to shrink.
-This creates small particles called floaters in your field of vision.
+This can create small particles called floaters in your field of vision.
 In most cases, floaters do not reduce your vision.
 But if you develop floaters suddenly or have a rapid increase in the number of floaters, you should have your eyes checked by a professional.

-Aging eyes do not produce enough tears.
+Aging eyes also may not produce enough tears.
 This leads to dry eyes.
-Left untreated, infection, inflammation, and scarring of the cornea can occur.
-Dry eyes can be relieved by using eyedrops or artificial tears solutions.
+When dry eyes are not treated, infection, inflammation, and scarring of the cornea can occur.
+You can relieve dry eyes by using eye drops or artificial tears.

 If you are having vision problems, discuss your symptoms with your health care provider.

-Smell and taste play a role in enjoyment and safety.
+Smell and taste play a role in food enjoyment and safety.
 A delicious meal or pleasant aroma can improve social interaction and enjoyment of life.
 Smell and taste also allow you to detect danger, such as spoiled food, gases, and smoke.

 The number of taste buds decreases as you age.
-Each remaining taste bud also begins to lose mass (atrophy).
-Sensitivity to the four tastes often declines after age 60.
-Usually salty and sweet tastes are lost first, followed by bitter and sour tastes.
+Each remaining taste bud also begins to shrink.
+Sensitivity to the 5 tastes often declines after age 60.
 In addition, your mouth produces less saliva as you age.
-This causes dry mouth, which can affect your sense of taste.
+This can cause dry mouth, which can affect your sense of taste.

 Certain things can speed up the loss of taste and smell.
 These include diseases, smoking, and exposure to harmful particles in the air.

 If your senses of taste and smell have diminished, talk to your health care provider.
-There may be help.
-For example:
+The following may help:

 Your brain interprets the type and amount of touch sensation.
 It also interprets the sensation as pleasant (such as being comfortably warm), unpleasant (such as being very hot), or neutral (such as being aware that you are touching something).

-Health problems such as lack of certain nutrients can also cause sensation changes.
-Brain surgery, problems in the brain, confusion, nerve damage from injury or chronic diseases such diabetes can also result in changes in sensation.
+Health problems, such as a lack of certain nutrients, can also cause sensation changes.
+Brain surgery, problems in the brain, confusion, and nerve damage from injury or chronic diseases such as diabetes can also result in sensation changes.

 Symptoms of changed sensation vary based on the cause.
-With decreased temperature sensitivity, it can be hard to tell the difference between cool and cold and between hot and warm.
-This can increase risk of injury from
+With decreased temperature sensitivity, it can be hard to tell the difference between cool and cold and hot and warm.
+This can increase the risk of injury from

 , (dangerously low body temperature), and .

 Reduced ability to detect vibration, touch, and pressure increases the risk of injuries, including pressure ulcers (skin sores that develop when pressure cuts off blood supply to the area).
 After age 50, many people have reduced sensitivity to pain.
 Or you may feel and recognize pain, but it does not bother you.
 For example, when you are injured, you may not know how severe the injury is because the pain does not trouble you.

-You may develop problems with walking because of reduced ability to perceive where your body is in relation to the floor.
+You may develop problems walking because of reduced ability to perceive where your body is in relation to the floor.
 This increases your risk of falling, a common problem for older people.

-If you are having symptoms of changes in touch, pain, or problems standing or walking, talk with your health care provider.
+If you have noticed changes in touch, pain, or problems standing or walking, talk with your health care provider.
 There may be ways to manage the symptoms.

 The following measures can help you stay safe:

-- Adjust hot water heater temperature to no higher than 125°F (51°C) to avoid burns.
+- Lower the water heater temperature to no higher than 125°F (51°C) to avoid burns.

-Check the thermometer to decide how to dress rather than waiting until you feel overheated or chilled.
+- Check the thermometer to decide how to dress, rather than waiting until you feel overheated or chilled.

-Inspect your skin, especially your feet, for injuries.
+- Inspect your skin, especially your feet, for injuries.
 If you find an injury, treat it.
-Do not assume that because an area is not painful, the injury is not significant.
+Do not assume the injury is not serious because the area is not painful.